afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 {: .alert }
 > This step must not be skipped

-Finally the Cash App order must be validated.
-This looks something like the below:
+Finally, you must validate the Cash App order.
+This will look like the following example:

 ``` kotlin
 Afterpay.validateCashAppOrder(